 Generally.
 They’ll all become less effective because of these requirements.
 And I don’t know.
 My hope is that enough of us are passionate about it and can work together in court.
 I’ve actually been talking with people who work with harm reduction programs in several different parts of the state to try to come up with a coordinated effort, to keep as many as possible alive, and to keep resources going throughout the state to try to coordinate to some extent because I feel like there are going to be placed in the state where right now, I don’t know what Charleston’s going to do.

 And that’s where a lot of our people who use injection drugs, people living with HIV, that’s where they are.
-So I think it’s a really concerning situation.
-I think in Cabo county, our program.
+So I think it’s a really concerning the situation.
+I think in Cabell County, our program.
 What I believe is we will stay open, but I think we’ll probably serve a smaller percentage of the community and we’ll be less effective, unfortunately.

 Chuck Corra: It’s really shameful, to see that and to think about it because there are so many broad-reaching implications of just a bill like that.
-You think about all the people that go to those places for the resources, like we mentioned, especially about a Knox and that won’t have that resource anymore.
+You think about all the people that go to those places for the resources and that won’t have that resources anymore.

 I’m curious, and I don’t know if you’ve had any conversations with lawmakers or maybe talk to people who have There’s obviously a huge stigma around syringe service programs and I’m wondering if that is a prevailing stigma within the people who are pushing this.
 Because when I read up about some of the reasons and justifications for why they want to pass this bill, it’s oh, we want to make things safer.